nickjj/dotfiles/README.md

 It would be expected that you copy those over to your system while replacing "Nick" with your Windows user name if you want to use those things, such as my Microsoft Terminal `settings.json` file and others.
-Some of the paths may also contain unique IDs too, so adjust them as needed on your end.
+Some of the paths and guids (WSL distros, etc.) may also contain unique IDs too, so adjust them as needed on your end.

 Some of these configs expect that you have certain programs or tools installed on Windows.
 The [tools I use blog